artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

 * Compiler iteration cycle
  - Sure it will get faster, but it'll not be faster than a simpler language
  - No concept like a watch mode

-* Has a similar level of "magic" as Ruby
- - Protocol Oriented Programming can obfuscate behavior
- - Scope at Target level will
+ - App Changes require full state reload

 * Open but hard to be accessible
  - You need to be a compiler engineer to improve Swift
- - Foundation, Cocoa, UIKit
+ - Can't fork Foundation, Cocoa, UIKit
  - Much smaller pool of active contributors to OSS in native

 * Tooling immaturity, and redundant re-implementations
  - Community manually re-create a bunch of apple tools, why?
- - Community had to re-write every useful library "For Swift" again
+ - Community had to re-write every useful library "For Swift" again, making it instable
- - Community changed to be "Swift XX" as opposed to "Cocoa XX"
+ - Community changed to be "Swift XX" as opposed to "Cocoa XX", swift purism vs mature pragmaticism

-* Inter-op with Cocoa feels forced
+* Inter-op with Cocoa feels forced (relevant?)
  - The best parts of Apple's tooling requires writing non-canonical Swift
- - Struct vs NSObject, dynamic keyword
+ - Struct vs NSObject trees, dynamic keyword

 * Will only be usable for Apple products
  - Why use Swift when there's Kotlin?
- - Swift on a Server might be usable in a few years, tooling not usable
+ - Swift on a Server might be usable in a few years, not sure anyone would push on server

 ### Swift's upsides